intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 The Request for Comments (RFC) Series is the archival series dedicated to documenting Internet technical specifications, including general contributions from the Internet research and engineering community as well as standards documents.
+RFCs are available free of charge to anyone via the Internet.
 As described in [RFC8700], RFCs have been published continually since 1969.
 The overall framework for the RFC Series and the RFC Editor function are described in {{RFC8729}} and updated here.